-Title of Project/Programme: Children In Care Council - Assembly Squad and writer in residence projects
+Title of Project/Programme: Children In Care Council (CiCC) - Assembly Squad and Writer in Residence/Music projects

-• Creating resources with Sheffield Children in Care Council (CICC) addressing the stigma of being in care.
-Supported by Sheffield Year of Reading (SYOR) creative writing workshops
+Creating resources with Sheffield Children in Care Council (CICC) addressing the stigma of being in care.
+Supported by Sheffield Year of Reading (SYOR) creative writing workshops and new music workshops led by the one devotion!

-- In response to the Coram Voice Bright Spots survey a stand alone animated presentation for all schools across Sheffield about what it is like to be in care in Sheffield with accompanying resources for display and lesson support - Support for the development of this piece was provided by the Virtual School for CLA - Linked to SYOR to provide further support with additional resources in the form of creative writing workshops
+- In response to the Coram Voice Bright Spots survey a standalone animated presentation for all schools across Sheffield about what it is like to be in care in Sheffield with accompanying presentation for teachers and resources for display and lesson support - Support for the development of this piece was provided by the Virtual School for CLA - Linked to SYOR to provide further support with additional resources in the form of creative writing workshops - Music workshops for CiCC led by the One Devotion

-- Working with a small group from the CICC to lead this project - 6 weeks spent discussing and mapping the journey of a CLA, focusing on perceived thoughts and opinions

-- Writing of a storyboard and script - Presenting and working with SCC Design team to turn this into an animated piece - Recording of voice overs, commenting on design - Launch to be held October 2020
+- Working with a small group from the CICC to lead the Assembly Squad - 6 weeks spent discussing and mapping the journey of a CLA, focusing on perceived thoughts and opinions - Writing of a storyboard and script - Presenting and working with SCC Design team to turn this into an animated piece - Recording of voice overs, commenting on design - Launch to be held September 2021, with distribution to all Sheffield Schools - Writer in Residence Workshops with a group of CLA, led to the publication of 'The Can in Can't' - Music and spoken word workshops led by 'The One Devotion' for CLA, meeting on a weekly basis